yasminehatem/UK-accidents-Big-data-analysis/README.md

 # UK-accidents---Big-data-analysis
 This is a big data project for applying data visualization , time series and classification models on kaggle UK accidents datsaets dataset
-*Objective
+* Objective
-*Datasets
+* Datasets

 # Objective
-This project is divided for 3 parts
+This project is divided to 3 parts
 - Visualizing the data using ggplot to see the frequency of the attributes affecting the accidents
 - Predicting the severity of the accident using 3 built-in models
    1. naive bayes classifier using libraries e1071 and caret